Who's behind Puppy School's puppy training classes?

 Many of our tutors have thriving careers as behaviourists, as veterinary nurses, or in rescue shelters.
 Others work as accountants or teachers, or raise families but run puppy classes and have other dog-related interests in their free time.
 Quite a few of our tutors work as dog sitters, dog walkers or dog groomers.
 Some are volunteers involved in dog walking, home visiting or fostering.
 Some do puppy walking or work for the assistance dog charities.
 All own their own dogs, from Affenpinschers and Pugs to Labradoodles and Wirehaired Vizslas, and many are interested in scent work, obedience, agility, gun dog work, Canicross and Hoopers.

-To find out more about our wonderful tutors, click here:
+To find out more about our wonderful puppy training class tutors, click here:

 “After years of working with rescue dogs, I realised that there would always be more dogs needing new homes than there would be homes for them to go to, but worse still, many were poorly behaved, making it less likely that people would take them.
 The task seemed never ending.
 It became clear that the way forward lay in education of new owners, particularly during the early stages of puppy-hood when owners are keen to learn and puppies are very impressionable.